 3.2 Foreign Matter

 It includes inorganic and organic matter.
 The inorganic matter shall include sand, gravel, dirt, pebbles, stones, lumps of earth, mud and iron chips.
-The organic matter shall include chaff, straw, weed, seed, dead insects, worms and other grains.
+The organic matter shall include chaff, straw, weed seed, dead insects, worms and other grains.

-4 SELECTION AND SPECIFICATION OF OIL EXPELLERS
+4 SELECTIONS AND SPECIFICATION OF OIL EXPELLERS

 4.1 Selection

 For Commercial test report or for certification purpose, the oil expeller shall be selected from the series production by the testing authority.
-For prototype testing or for confidential test expeller shall be submitted by the manufacturer.
+For prototype testing or for confidential test, expeller shall be submitted by the manufacturer.

 4.2 Specification and Other Literature

-The manufacturer shall provide all literature, operational manual and specification sheet as given in Amex B duly filled in.
+The manufacturer shall provide all literature, operational manual and specification sheet as given in Annexure B duly filled in.
 The manufacturer shall indicate the maximum input capacity, rated capacity and output capacity and furnish any further information which might be required to carry out the tests.

 5 TESTS